samuelxu701/ENPH253_Robot/README.md

 # ENPH253_Robot
-Code for enph 253 robot (C/C++) for arduino framework to be uploaded to stm32 microprocessor with platform io IDE.
+C/C++ code for enph 253 autonomous can retreival robot, named Pepsinator.
+Uses the Arduino framework and is uploaded to a STM32 MCU on a BluePill board with PlatformIO and StLink.

-Members:
+Team Members:
 * Yousif
 * Samuel
 * Andrew